 Permittivity of The Medium

 The term ε0εr in the expression of the Coulombic force (F) is the permittivity.
-In fact it is the permittivity of the medium in which the charged bodies are placed.
+In fact, it is the permittivity of the medium in which the charged bodies are placed.

-In the term of the permittivity that is in ε0εr, ε0 is the absolute permittivity of a vacuum space.
+In the term of the permittivity that is in ε0εr, ε0 is the absolute permittivity of vacuum space.
 Hence, it will have a specific value.
 And the value of this ε0 is 8.85×10-12 F/m.

-Likewise other mediums have different absolute permittivity values.
-For different scientific calculation we need to recall those values as per requirement.
+Likewise, other mediums have different absolute permittivity values.
+For different scientific calculation, we need to recall those values as per requirement.
 Obviously it is difficult to remember all those values individually.
 But there is a solution from where the concept of relative permittivity comes.

 We consider the absolute permittivity of a vacuum space as a unity.
 Considering this as a unit we compare the actual permittivity of other mediums.
-In this way it becomes easy to remember those numerical values.
+In this way, it becomes easy to remember those numerical values.
 When we need to have the actual value of the permittivity of a certain medium, we just multiply the absolute permittivity of the vacuum space with that numerical value.

-For example the actual or absolute permittivity of mica is 44.27×10-12 F/m.
-So, if we divide this value with the absolute permittivity of vacuum we get 5 as numerical value.
+For example, the actual or absolute permittivity of mica is 44.27×10-12 F/m.
+So, if we divide this value with the absolute permittivity of vacuum we get 5 as a numerical value.
 It is needless to say that 5 is easier to remember than 44.27×10-12.
 So whenever we need to have the absolute permittivity of mica we just multiply the absolute permittivity of vacuum with 5.
 We refer to this 5 as the relative permittivity of mica.

 Formula of Relative Permittivity

 Suppose, the absolute permittivity of a certain medium is ε.
 Then the relative permittivity of the same medium is ε/ε0.
-This ε0 is absolute permittivity of vacuum.
+This ε0 is the absolute permittivity of vacuum.